NeCTAR-RC/heat-templates/juno/Ubuntu/SoftwareConfig/README.md

 # Software Configs

-The current NeCTAR images do not have all of the software required by either the SoftwareDeployment or StructuredDeployment resource types installed.
+The current NeCTAR images do not have all of the software required by either the OS::Nova::Server, SoftwareDeployment or StructuredDeployment resource types installed.

 The required software:

-* It returns the output from stdout, stderr, and the return code from your on instance deployments back to heat (which allows you to see what happened without having to ssh into the instance and do a post mortem)
+* Returns the output from stdout, stderr, and the return code from your on instance deployments back to heat (which allows you to see what happened without having to ssh into the instance and do a post mortem)
 * It allows you to run hooks during the distinct phases of a heat templates lifecycle, such as CREATE, UPDATE, SUSPEND and RESUME